Twin Suns: Casting

 "Twin Suns" marked Sam Witwer's final performance as Maul in Rebels, a role he had voiced since Maul's return in The Clone Wars.
 Witwer was accepting of Maul's death, having been prepared for it ever since he was called back for Rebels; he stated in an interview that his character "had more than his fair share at trying to make his mark on the Star Wars universe".
 With regards to Maul's future, Witwer described himself as only one of the character's "temporary caretakers", and believed that the episode would probably be his last as Maul.
 He was nonetheless proud of his contributions to the character and would be willing to return to the role if called upon.
 Witwer would indeed return as the voice of Maul in Solo alongside Ray Park, who portrayed Maul in The Phantom Menace.
-Witwer also voiced Maul in the final arc of The Clone Wars, the Siege of Mandalore, released in 2020, and is set to again reprise his role in the upcoming animated series Star Wars: Maul – Shadow Lord.
+Witwer also voiced Maul in the final story arc of The Clone Wars, the Siege of Mandalore, released in 2020.
+He reprised his role in the Disney+ animated series Star Wars: Maul – Shadow Lord (2026-present).